Dris7/Smoorty/README.md

 - User-friendly and intuitive UI for easy interaction.

 ## Prerequisites
-- Android Studio (version X.X.X or higher)
+- Android Studio (version 2022.2.1 or higher)
-- Java Development Kit (JDK X or higher)
+- Java Development Kit (JDK 17 or higher)
 - Android SDK
 - Internet connectivity to communicate with the server-side API